ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

     - `brotli`: When the client requesting an asset supports the brotli compression algorithm, CIS will serve a brotli compressed version of the asset.
     - `browser_check`: Evaluate HTTP headers from your visitors browser for threats.
 If a threat is found a block page will be delivered.
     - `challenge_ttl`: Specify how long a visitor with a bad IP reputation is allowed access to your website after completing a challenge.
     - `ciphers`: A whitelist of ciphers for TLS termination in the BoringSSL format.
 This command only lists ciphers specifically whitelisted by  customers.
 If no ciphers are whitelisted, the list is empty and the default ciphers are used.
-See [TLS Options](/docs/cis? topic=cis-cis-tls-options#cipher-suites) for the list of default ciphers.
+See [Edge cipher suites](/docs/cis?topic=cis-cis-tls-options#edge-cipher-suites) and [Origin cipher suites](/docs/cis?topic=cis-cis-tls-options#origin-cipher-suites) for the list of default ciphers.
     - `cname_flattening`: Follow a CNAME to where it points and return that IP address instead of the CNAME record.
 By default, only flatten the  CNAME at the root of your domain.
     - `domain_hold`: Domain holds prevent teams in your organization from adding domains that are already active in another account (Enterprise plan only).
     - `email_obfuscation`: Encrypt email addresses on your web page from bots while keeping them visible to humans.